Loadable Modules - Extending the mesibo Platform

 • Create a service account

-• Download a private service account key as JSON
+• Download the service account key as a JSON file

 echo $(gcloud auth application-default print-access-token)